Before You Spend More On Marketing

 A testimonial without strategy is content.

 A testimonial with strategy becomes a Trust Asset.
-All of these questions are uncovered in the Trust Diagnosis.
+All of these questions are uncovered in the Trust Diagnostic.

-A Trust Diagnosis gives you a clearer view of how trust is currently being communicated in your business.
+A Trust Diagnostic gives you a clearer view of how trust is currently being communicated in your business.

 You should walk away with:

-Key trust gaps; i.e, why some of the things your are doing may not be working as well.
+Key trust gaps; i.e. why some of the things you are doing may not be working as well.

 Hidden proof opportunities.